National Trust Party (Malaysia): Rebranding to Parti Amanah Negara

 Malaysian Workers' Party members approved the change of its name to Parti Amanah Negara in an extraordinary general meeting on 8 September 2015, resulting in the change of its logo and flag.

 AMANAH was officially launched on 16 September 2015 at the national level, while it was still awaiting the Registrar of Societies' approval.
 AMANAH is taking over and rebranding the Workers' Party into a new political party spearheaded by progressive leaders, who have left PAS.

 The new logo and flag was unveiled at its official launch on 16 September 2015.

-Ideology and political positions
+Ideology

-The ideology of the party is best described as progressive Islamism, indicating a commitment to Islamic political ideals but in a more progressive and liberal democratic manner.
+The ideology of the party is described as progressive Islamism, indicating a commitment to Islamic political ideals but in a more progressive and liberal democratic manner.
 In addition to common reformist stance and rhetoric held by PH, the party remains socially conservative in line with Sharia law, such as prohibition of liquors and gambling.

 The party has stated that Muslims should not force Islamic values on non-Muslims.
 However, individual members of the party have called for abrogation of any law and court decision should they contradict with Sharia.